- Any fresh bleeding from the throat: see Post-tonsillectomy bleed

 Why is this important?

-- A significant proportion (>50%) of readmissions following tonsillectomy are for pain, nausea and general malaise without any bleeding
+- The recovery period after tonsillectomy is very painful.
+A significant proportion (>50%) of readmissions following tonsillectomy are for pain, nausea and general malaise without any bleeding.

 When to involve the ENT Registrar